tmkcell/drisa/README.md

 # drisa

+A monorepo containing tools and specification for the drisa instruction set; contains an assembler and an emulator (both currently incomplete)

 After the [psyche](https://github.com/tmkcell/psyche) project, I realised that many instructions have a lot of wasted space that can be used.
 For example, an ld instruction uses the I-type instruction format, but without actually using the the 16-bit immediate section!
 For this reason, I have designed this.